Grand-Axe/Okeuvo-Lite/ReadMe.md

 ![Meaning grid visualisation](Images/meaningGridVisual.png?raw=true)

-*The dispersion of all  94,389 meaning grid coordinates.*
+*The dispersion of all  94,389 meaning grid coordinates. <br />This image is in the public domain.*

 <br />